lazyflash99/Worksheet/README.md

 This is a  repo where I practice the worksheet I made ChatGPT generate.
-I wish to practice Numpy Pandas and Matplotlib functions and want to gain confidence by working with them.
+I hope to get more fluent with Numpy Pandas and Matplotlib functions as I keep working with them.